damon-sava-stanley/damon-sava-stanley.github.io/blogs/2021-02-11-numbers-in-time-of-trouble.md

 more preliminary proposal than all that, looking not towards a return to history (reaction) or even a future communist state, but looks beyond
 history: the abolishment of the time standard as an abolishment of *time*.
-This is a weird proposal for a reading, but it's a weird proposal.
+This is a weird reading, but it's a weird proposal.

 One benefit of this odd, transcendent reading is that it goes some distance towards the question of *difficulty* of this poem.
 Why is this